Voilà (Barbara Pravi song): Covers

 Dutch singer Emma Kok won the inaugural season of Ministars with her cover of the song.
 Dutch violinist and conductor André Rieu was reportedly so impressed with Kok's performance that he invited her to perform "Voilà" at his annual concert series at the Vrijthof in July 2023.
-This performance soon went viral, and has amassed 100 million views as of October 2025.
+This performance soon went viral, and has amassed 112 million views as of May 2026.
+On Sep.
+25 2025, Gina Levantal participated in an open mic session for the Youtube channel "Le Baladeur Open Mic" with a rendition.